kbaggott1/compression_tool/readme.md

    - Insert the new node back into the priority queue.
    - Repeat until there is only one node left in the queue, which becomes the root of the Huffman tree.

+> [!NOTE]
+> For a really neat visualization of the building of a huffman tree, check out
+> this really neat website [this really neat website.](https://cmps-people.ok.ubc.ca/ylucet/DS/Huffman.html)

 ❌ Completed in this repo

 ## Step 3: Generating Codes 🧑‍💻